-If you enroll in Medicare Part B late, you will be subject to a late enrollment penalty.
+If you enroll in Part B late, you will be subject to a late enrollment penalty.
 That penalty takes your monthly premium for Part B and adds a 10% surcharge for each year that you did not enroll in after the age of 65.
-So a person who only pays the standard premium and waits a year to enroll after their Initial Enrollment Period will have to pay an additional $17.10, for a grand total of $187.20 per month.

 Who’s Eligible for Medicare Part B?

-If you have to pay for Medicare Part A, then you must be at least 65 years of age, a resident of the country, and either a legal citizen or a lawfully admitted, permanent resident alien with at least five continuous years of residency prior to filing your Medicare application.
+If you have to pay for Part A, then you must be at least 65 years of age, a resident of the country, and either a legal citizen or a lawfully admitted, permanent resident alien with at least five continuous years of residency prior to filing your Medicare application.

-People who are under the age of 65 with a qualifying medical disability like Lou Gehrig’s Disease or ESRD can also qualify for Medicare Part B. Contact your local CMS office for more information.
+People who are under the age of 65 with a qualifying medical disability like Lou Gehrig’s Disease or ESRD can also qualify for Part B. Contact your local CMS office for more information.